alphagov/inside-government-admin-guide/creating-documents/markdown.md

 title: How to publish content / Use Markdown
 ---

+Please note this manual is a draft version and will be revised shortly.

-## Use Markdown for headers, links, bullets, tables, acronyms and blockquotes
+# Use Markdown for headers, links, bullets, tables, acronyms and blockquotes

 Publisher needs ‘Markdown’ commands to format the content.
 Instead of using an editor tool, you can type simple Markdown commands within the copy to create the formatting you want.